 The Appeals Process

-The process differs depending on whether at the state or federal level.
+The process varies depending on whether it takes place at the state or federal level.
 Generally speaking, the defendant must notify the court of their intention to appeal within a specified period of time.
-At this juncture there is a series of procedural back and forth between the court and the appellant.
-More often than not, this process takes months - if not years - before the actual appeal is heard in court.
+At this juncture, there is a series of procedural back and forths between the court and the appellant.
+More often than not, this process takes months – if not years – before the actual appeal is heard in court.
 Due to the complexity of this process and the extent of procedure and paperwork that must be correctly managed, it is crucial that you retain experienced counsel.
-The worst thing that can happen to your appeal is that you be denied the opportunity to attain justice due to a procedural miscue.
+The worst thing that can happen to your appeal is that you are denied the opportunity to attain justice as a consequence of a procedural miscue.

 Why Do I Need a Lawyer?

-Besides the aforementioned complexities within the appeals procedure, an attorney is vital to mounting a successful appeal because their legal expertise is necessary to meet the required threshold to prevent a case's dismissal.
+Besides the aforementioned complexities within the appeals procedure, a lawyer is essential to mounting a successful appeal, because their legal expertise is necessary in order to meet the required threshold which prevents a case’s dismissal.
 It must be shown that there was a prejudicial error in the trial, sentencing, or verdict.
 If the defendant fails to demonstrate such, the result will be the dismissal of the appeal.
 We are talking about meeting a legal standard to potentially secure your freedom; this is not an instance where you can afford to proceed without legal expertise.

 This content was written on behalf of Greg Prosmushkin.